r-spiewak/rpi-bramble/_site_content/2024-03-29-install-munge.md

 ## Some Munge Tests:
-The follwoing munge tests should all work, once the systemd service is running and the PATH links are set up:
+The following munge tests should all work, once the systemd service is running and the PATH links are set up:
  - `munge -n`
  - `munge -n |unmunge`
  - `munge -n | ssh node02 unmunge` (try between every pair of nodes)